 - digital, standard copy with optical soundtrack, excluding all other types of support and sound recording

 - the films selected for the competition must be in original version with French subtitles.
 If not, the English and French (if available) dialogue lists must be provided at submission

 The judges are film industry professionals.
 The Jury base their final decisions on majority rule.

 The judges cannot in any way be linked with the films contending in the Official Competition.

 9. Award Categories

-The prizes are announced and presented during the closing ceremony on Saturday 19 November 2016
+The prizes will be announced and presented during the closing ceremony on Saturday 18th November 2023

 Short-film Official Competition :